-Status: 7/27/15 - Approved by the House on a voice vote and referred to Senate
+Status: 7/27/15 - Approved by the House on a voice vote and referred to Senate Committee on Commerce, Science and Transportation

-H.R.
+Legislation/Topic H.R.
 2843 (Katko) - The TSA PreCheck Expansion Act

 This bill would require the Transportation Security Administration (TSA) Administrator to coordinate with private sector partners to increase public enrollment in the PreCheck Program and to maximize the availability of PreCheck screening, particularly during peak and other high volume travel times.